refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 ## Documentation and and Learning Resources

-When it comes to documentation, refine has more usefull resources.
+When it comes to documentation, refine has more useful resources.

 **Extensive Documentation**: refine's documentation is a treasure trove of information, providing comprehensive guidance for every aspect of the framework.